-- (1) See Compensation Discussion and Analysis section titled, "How are Bonuses and Profit Sharing Determined?" for an explanation of how the amount of profit sharing is determined and then allocated amongst recipients. - (2) See "2010 TARGET COMPENSATION TABLE" and "2010 INCENTIVE COMPENSATION PRE-DETERMINED GOALS TABLE" above for further information regarding the Named Executive Officers' performance-based compensation. - (3) This column represents the full grant date fair value of stock options awarded to the Named Executives Officers in 2009 and 2008, calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the performance or time-based goals of the awards. - (4) See Note 13 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2010 regarding assumptions underlying valuation of equity awards.
+- (1) See Compensation Discussion and Analysis section titled, "How are Bonuses and Profit Sharing Determined?" for an explanation of how the amount of profit sharing is determined and then allocated amongst recipients. - (2) See "2011 TARGET COMPENSATION TABLE" and "2011 INCENTIVE COMPENSATION PRE-DETERMINED GOALS TABLE" above for further information regarding the Named Executive Officers' performance-based compensation. - (3) This column represents the full grant date fair value of stock options awarded to the Named Executives Officers in 2009, calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum value expected upon achievement of the performance or time-based goals of the awards. - (4) See Note 13 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2011 regarding assumptions underlying valuation of equity awards.
 Any estimate of forfeitures related to service-based vesting conditions are disregarded pursuant to the SEC Rules.
-See "OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2010 TABLE" below for further information regarding stock options and restricted stock units granted to each Named Executive Officer. - (5) See "SUMMARY ALL OTHER COMPENSATION TABLE" below for additional information.
+See "OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END 2011 TABLE" below for further information regarding stock options and restricted stock units granted to each Named Executive Officer.